Unity architecture / 2026-05-12 / 9 min read

 How I structure Unity projects that outgrow MonoBehaviour scripts

-A boundary-first approach for Unity projects after the inspector stops being a filing system.
+A boundary-first approach for Unity projects after the inspector stops being a filing system — separating data, logic, and scene wiring so code keeps scaling.

 The pressure point